Skip to Content

 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance – I really appreciate it!

-Use bell boots if your horse overreaches, wears shoes, or is young and still developing balance.
+Use bell boots if your horse: overreaches, wears expensive shoes, is young and still developing coordination, or shows heel bulb marks after turnout.

 What Are Bell Boots for Horses?